Controllers

 Mixer is specific to the rotor vehicle path.
 It allocates total thrust and roll/pitch/yaw moments into four rotor commands by inverting a geometry-aware allocation matrix derived from VehicleParams.

 The mixer also handles normalized thrust conversion for PX4-aligned command paths.
-This matters because PX4 fundamentally works with normalized thrust and torque style inputs rather than direct physical wrench commands, so the mixer is where LAV2 translates between normalized thrust conventions and total thrust in Newtons.
+PX4 fundamentally works with normalized thrust and torque style inputs, so the mixer performs the translation between normalized thrust conventions and total thrust in Newtons.

 Two practical details matter here.

-Second, both implementations still serve the same high-level role of mapping desired thrust and moments into rotor commands, but if you compare exact allocation behavior across backends you should expect this current difference.
+Second, both implementations still serve the same high-level role of mapping desired thrust and moments into rotor commands.
+Exact allocation behavior can still differ across backends.

 Outputs are clipped in squared-RPM space before taking the square root.